hookerco/GLLM/readme.md

 ## Chatbot
-A simple web application to test different LLMs, built using streamlit.
+A simple web application to test different LLMs for human-machine interfaces, built using streamlit.

 ### Getting Started